CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Exceptions/handle-workspace-exception/handle-workspace-exception-block.md

 If an exception thrown by a block is not handled by any connected [Handle Block Exception blocks][], it will be passed to the [Handle Workspace Exception][] block on the same workspace.

-If the workspace does not contain a [Handle Workspace Exception][] block it will be rethrown by the Container block the workspace belongs to.
+If the workspace does not contain a [Handle Workspace Exception][] block it will be rethrown by the [Workspace][] block the workspace belongs to.

 This process repeats until: